Women's parking space: Criticism

 Women took offense to the fact that their designated parking spots were made larger because they thought it implied that women were bad drivers.
 Men also took offense to this because women get special treatment while men do not.
 The men argued that it was discriminatory to make larger parking spaces available for inexperienced female drivers but none for inexperienced male drivers considering women and men both have to take the same exam to receive a driver's license.
 They felt this went against gender equality.
 Another issue arose when a town in Germany labeled two parking spots as reserved for men based on the sole fact that they were harder to maneuver into, further backing up the claims that men were being discriminated against for their driving skills.

-On the one hand, one criticism of these signs is that it is inherently sexist to discriminate against one gender and give one gender an obvious benefit.
-Another criticism pointed out by many relates to the purpose of introducing these signs into society.
-Primarily, these signs are meant to provide women a safer route to where they mean to walk to.
-However, some critics point out that men are the majority of murder victims, and it is against basic logic to not give men a safer passage since they are more likely than women to be victims of murder.

 On the other hand, some feminists did not take to the fact that the spots were painted pink, much less that a woman wearing a pink mini skirt was also painted on the spot.
 They considered this very sexist and demeaning toward women, while others just considered it a symbol that was known worldwide.

 In response to the controversy, government officials said that women received the closer parking spots so they did not have to walk as far with kids.
 It was also said that the parking spots were made larger so women can have more room to take the kids out of their vehicles.
 Men argued back that this implied that only women can be caretakers.